mckinsey/vizro/vizro-core/docs/pages/user-guides/assets.md

 ## Add a logo image

-Vizro will automatically incorporate the dashboard logo in the top-left corner of each page if an image named `logo.<extension>` is present within the assets folder.
+Vizro automatically incorporates the dashboard logo in the top-left corner of each page if an image named `logo.<extension>` is present within the assets folder.

 Image types of `apng`, `avif`, `gif`, `jpeg`, `jpg`, `png`, `svg`, and `webp` are supported.